Wesleyan-Media-Project/creative_overview/README.md

 - re

-## Note on R and RData files From Markus Newman
+## Note on R and RData files From Markus Neumann:

 RData files are the standard way of saving data in R. WMP uses them because 1) they are compressed by default, so they're smaller than csvs, and 2) because they retain information on data types.
 So for example, we have ad ids, which are numbers.
 So an ad id might be 2323532312.
 And if we save data as a csv and then reimport it, the importer makes some assumptions on each object's types, and sometimes it's wrong.
 This can cause those objects to be irreversibly mangled.
 To avoid that, in R, we tend to set them to strings, not integers (this is standard practice in computational social science).
 And if it is later loaded from an rdata file, it will know it's a string.
 Whereas if it is imported from a csv, it will usually think it's an integer, but depending on how high it is it will encode it as int16, int32, etc. and that can cause problems.